Procedure to Reveal the Mechanism of Pattern Formation Process by Topological Data Analysis: Analysis methods

 \subsection{Analysis procedure to reveal the mechanisms of pattern formation dynamics}

 To understand the mechanism of the process of magnetic domain pattern formation, it is appropriate to analyze a snapshot taken at a characteristic time representative of the system.
 Pattern formation processes with long-range interactions have a complex multivalley energy landscape.
-Therefore, depending on the initial state of the system or the interaction process with the environment, the system should reach different metastable states or saddle points.
+Therefore, depending on the initial state of the system or the interaction process of the system with the environment, the system should reach different metastable states or saddle points.
 In this study, the initial state of the system was set to be the same in all simulations.
 The system is expected to reach different local minima or saddle points depending on the sweep rate $v$ of the external magnetic field.
 Therefore, the snapshot at $t=2T_0$, which is the time when the system behaves with a certain degree of stability after the sweep of the external magnetic field ends, was chosen for analysis.
-By analyzing the snapshot at $t=2T_0$, we verify that the PD retains sufficient information about the system, and we search for novel insights into the relationship between the geometric features of the magnetic domain and the physical properties of the system.
-The physical mechanism underlying the novel findings obtained from the analysis of the snapshot at $t=2T_0$ could be understood by analyzing the formation process of the relevant magnetic domain structure.
-For this purpose, we calculated the PD corresponding to each snapshot at each time of the pattern formation process and searched for the time transition of the geometric structure associated with the novel knowledge obtained by analyzing the snapshot at $t=2T_0$.
-By investigating the correspondence between the obtained time transition properties of the geometric structure and the energy model of the TDGL equation, we discover the mechanism underlying the discovered phenomenon.
+By analyzing the snapshot at $t=2T_0$, we verify that the PD retains sufficient information about the control parameters of the system, and we perform classification of magnetic domain patterns based on topological features and machine learning methods to elucidate the relationship between geometric features and control parameters.
+The physical mechanism underlying the classification of magnetic domain patterns obtained from the analysis of the snapshot at $t=2T_0$ could be understood by analyzing the formation process of the each pattern class.
+For this purpose, we calculated the PD corresponding to each snapshot at each time of the pattern formation process and searched for the time transition of the geometric structure associated with the classification result obtained by analyzing the snapshot at $t=2T_0$.
+By investigating the correspondence between the obtained time transition properties of the geometric structure and the energy model of the TDGL equation, we discover the interpretable mechanism underlying the pattern formation of magnetic domain.
+The analysis procedures described above and the corresponding sections are summarized in Fig~\ref{fig_framework}.